 Right now, there is no cure for schizophrenia.
-However, many different types of treatment can help those experiencing symptoms.
-There is ongoing research that is looking for additional forms of treatment and ultimately a cure.
+However, many different types of schizophrenia treatment can help those experiencing symptoms.
+There is ongoing research that is looking for additional forms of schizophrenia treatment and ultimately a cure.

-The main form of treatment at this time for schizophrenia is medication.
+The main form of schizophrenia treatment at this time is medication.
 It is not the only type of treatment available, but it generally is going to be part of any treatment plan.
 The medication that is used to treat schizophrenia is believed to be beneficial to the patient because it impacts their brain neurotransmitter dopamine.

 When it comes to the dosing for medication, the ultimate goal is to have people on the least amount of medication at the lowest dosage possible for the patient to see positive effects along with a reduction in symptoms.
 This process can take time.
 Patients generally need to continue working with a psychiatrist that can monitor the medication that they are on along with how it is impacting their symptoms.
 It can take weeks to be able to see if a medication is benefiting a patient in the best possible way.

 Along with antipsychotic medications, people may need to take additional medications such as anti-anxiety or antidepressant medication.
 This can help them make more progress in working towards overcoming their symptoms.